When it’s time to leave the water, there’s a host of things to see and do on land.

 Raja Ampat has long been famed for its Birds of Paradise, the ancient trade in the feathers of which drew the famed British naturalist Alfred Wallace to the islands in 1860.
 Since that time over 250 avian species have been described in the islands, including many endemic species like Wilson’s Bird of Paradise (Waigeo and Batanta), the Red Bird of Paradise (Waigeo and Gam), Kofiau Island’s Kofiau Monarch and Paradise Kingfisher and Waigeo’s Brujin’s Bush Turkey.

 Some of these iconic species can be easily seen during a short excursion – to set eyes on others will require patience and an extended jungle trek.
 Regardless of your level of commitment, birdlife on the islands is rich and varied – no matter where you are, you’ll be hearing birdsong throughout the day.
 Guide Simon Kolomsusu can take you in Wallace’s footsteps to the site of the naturalist’s Raja Ampat research camp where you can also observe the dawn mating display of Red Birds of Paradise.
-Waigeo guides Benny Mambrasar and Franky Mambrasar can show you the jungle display grounds of Waigeo’s Wilson’s Bird of Paradise and Paulus Sauyai can show you the dawn display of Red Birds of Paradise at Sawinggrai on Gam.
+Waigeo guides Benny Mambrasar and Franky Mambrasar can show you the jungle display grounds of Waigeo’s Wilson’s Bird of Paradise and all Gam homestays provide tours to see dawn displays of Red Birds of Paradise.

 Check out professional birding guide Steve Anyon-Smith’s detailed Birding in Raja Ampat trip report for everything you need to know to organise your own tropical island birding holiday.